chinzjay/Stock-Analysis/README.md

 |:--:|
 |Fig 3.
 Run Time for the VBA Script after refactoring for the year 2017|

-We can see from *Fig 2. (code run time for year 2017 before refactoring)*  and *Fig 3.(code run time for year 2017 after refactoring)* that it took 1.91 seconds for the code to run before whereas after code refactoring it took just 0.81 seconds.

 ### Analysis for 2018
+We can see from *Fig 4.(code run time for year 2018 before refactoring)* and *Fig 5.(code run time for year 2018 after refactoring)* that it took 1.93 seconds for the code to run before whereas after refactoring it ran in just 0.86 seconds.
+The run time in both the cases has come down by more than half.
+Therefore we can conclude that code refactoring makes the code run more efficiently.

 ![2018-NR](https://github.com/chinzjay/Stock-Analysis/blob/main/2018-NR.png)
 |:--:|
 |Fig 4.
 Run Time for the VBA Script before refactoring for the year 2018|